gurditsbedi/simple-projects/README.md

 2. facets.la_downloader.py : Downloads all the availble wallpaper from http://www.facets.la .

+3. way2.py : This program uses way2sms.com to send a sms, but just by using a python script.
+You have to INSERT YOUR OWN USERNAME, PASSWORD AND RECEIVERS_NUMBER ELSE IT WILL NOT WORK.
+You can also convert it to a command line tool.

 #C
 1. bullsAndCows.c : This is a implementation of "Bulls and Cows" logic game.
 More info about the game at https://en.wikipedia.org/wiki/Bulls_and_Cows .